Mary McGee: Dirt bike racing

 In 1963 at a New Year's Eve party attended by Hollywood stars who raced both cars and motorcycles, McGee's friend actor Steve McQueen told her "McGee, you’ve got to get off that pansy road-racing bike and come out to the desert."

 Car racer and stunt man Bobby Harris was McGee's mentor.
 Her rite of passage came several months later in 1963 when Harris and other celebrity racers convinced her to enter a desert race, an AMA District 37 Enduro in Jawbone Canyon, California.
 McGee rode with Bob Drake, Bobby Harris & Al Tinker.
 The men all rode 650cc Triumphs while Mary rode a 1962 CL72 250cc Honda Scrambler.
 The men promised McGee that the event would be easy, but she recalls it being anything but as she was exhausted and cold in the snow that fell.

 In 1966 McGee purchased a 250cc CZ and raced it through 1967 when she started racing Husqvarna motorcycles.
 In 1967 Mary started desert racing in Baja California events.
 McGee's career highlight racing bikes in Baja was in 1975, when she rode a 250 Husqvarna solo in the Baja 500, passing 17 two-man teams.
 McGee says that the hardest thing she ever did was Baja.
 "It was very barren, no electricity, no doctors, no phone.
 I carried Percodan in case of injury because you’d have to ride injured to get to someplace where someone has a car to get to Ensenada or La Paz to a clinic or back to the States.
 Luckily, I never had to use the Percodan, but I did come off the bike several times."

-McGee ended her motocross and long distance dirt racing around 1976 for several years.
-In 2000 after moving to Northern Nevada and meeting old motorcycle friends, she bought a 1974 250cc Husqvarna and started entering the women's class in vintage motocross events.
+McGee ended her motocross and long distance dirt racing around 1976 for nearly 30 years.
+In 2000, after moving to Northern Nevada and meeting old motorcycle friends, she bought a 1974 250cc Husqvarna and started entering the women's class in vintage motocross events.
 McGee started off in the over 60 class then moved on to the over 70 class a few years later.